steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 ```

 Note that this uses a Docker image of PostgreSQL database with the [pgvector](https://github.com/pgvector/pgvector) extension.

+The database name and credentials for the database account can be changed as required.

 To verify the container is running: